benquick123/C-VTON/README.md

 ## Citation

-If you code or results from this repository, please cite the following publication:
+If you use code or results from this repository, please cite the following publication:

 ```bib
 @InProceedings{Fele_2021_WACV,